adam900710/btrfs_talk/raid56.md

 But what about RAID56?

-### The parity strikes back
+### The parity update dilemma

 Remember that parity got a much frequent update?

-Let's see an example using 64K stripe length (data and parity stripe length), and doing 48K sync write with 16K block size..
+Let's see an example using 64K stripe length (data and parity stripe length), and doing sync write with 16K block size..

 We write the first 4 16K: